SG57/Target-Percentage-Overlay/README.md

-Target-Percentage-Overlay v1.1
+Target-Percentage-Overlay v2.0
 =========================

-A simple overlay that displays the percentage of a static, fill-able bar.
+A simple overlay that displays the percentage of the current target in FFXIV by reading from memory.
 <<<<<<< HEAD